themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- But only those ones who devoted their lives to Vyraj and The Masters can truly realise the potential of the artefact -- Members of Sin triple the effect of the artefact and add psy regen -- Sin companions receive health regen one by one, starting from the one with the lowest health -- Does not stack in any way

+  -- Scar, Perk: That Insane Stalker from the Freedom faction -- Provides major psy resistance
+  -- Drains psy health to restore health
+  -- When health is full, restores psy health
+  -- There is a chance that you perform one of crazy uncontrollable actions -- The lower the psy health, the higher the chance and severity of action -- Does not stack in any way

   -- Knot, Perk: Deal with the Devil
   -- Gamechanger Artefact